erfgoed-en-locatie/sparql-geojson/README.md

 -------
 **Milestone: 0.1**

 Extracts datatype <http://www.opengis.net/ont/geosparql#wktLiteral> from a SPARQL/JSON object and returns GeoJSON output only as EPSG:4326/urn:ogc:def:crs:OGC:1.3:CRS84 geometries.
 Ignores all other Sparql/JSON data, no feature attributes other than geometries are returned.
-Has JQuery dependency.

 **Milestone: 0.2**

 Extracts datatype <http://www.opengis.net/ont/geosparql#wktLiteral> and <http://www.w3.org/2003/01/geo/wgs84_pos#> from a SPARQL/JSON object and returns GeoJSON output only as EPSG:4326/urn:ogc:def:crs:OGC:1.3:CRS84 geometries.
 Ignores all other Sparql/JSON data, no feature attributes other than geometries are returned.
-Has JQuery dependency.